moonsloth/Shorty-Finder/README.md

 - Filter search results by post type
 - Displays post title, type, and links to view or edit the content
 - Uses AJAX for smooth, responsive searches without page reloads
-- Secure implementation with proper validation and sanitization

 ## Installation